What are file permissions?

 That's why you should almost never set 777 permissions unless you're doing it in a controlled/test environment (and you understand the risks).

-Cheatsheet for Common chmod
+Cheatsheet for Common chmod:

 Owner: all (rwx), Group/Others: read and execute (r-x)